 Agenda

-1. The application of recycling derived fertilisers
+2. The application of recycling derived fertilisers

-Led by Prof Achim Schmalenberger, University of Limerick – 45 minutes
+Led by Prof Achim Schmalenberger, University of Limerick – 40 minutes

-2. What are the major bottlenecks for adopting RDFs?
+3. What are the major bottlenecks for adopting RDFs?

-Led by Prof Annmarie Ryan, University of Limerick – 30 minutes
+Led by Prof Annmarie Ryan, University of Limerick – 40 minutes

-3. Presentation of the BioSoilutions project
+4. Presentation of the BioSoilutions project

-- Rationale behind the production of blended soil improvers (frass- and struvite-based formulations)
+- Project overview and main objective of the project, the rationale behind the production of blended soil improvers (frass- and struvite-based formulations) and preliminary validation results.

 - Conclusion – key takeaways and next steps